Forest History

 FROM STUMP TO SHIP: A 1930 Logging Film

 Northeast Historic Film.
-A complete look at the long-log industry.
-Features men hand cutting trees, horse-drawn sleds, skilled river drivers and work in the steam-powered mill.
-Remarkably detailed scenes.
+"The most complete look at the long-log industry."
+Features men hand cutting trees, horse-drawn sleds, skilled river drivers, and work in the steam-powered mill.
+Remarkably detailed scenes, filmed year round, are enhanced by the 1930 original script, read here by humorist Tim Sample.
 28 min., b&w, sound.

 WOODSMEN AND RIVER DRIVERS

 Northeast Historic Film.
-Unforgettable individuals who worked for the Machias Lumber Company before 1930 share their recollections.
+Unforgettable individuals who worked for the Machias Lumber Company before 1930 share their recollections of a vanished world of winter life in rough-hewn lumber camps, a spring of raging waters, frozen boots and life-threatening log jams, and summer in the deafening mill as bare hands hold wood to unguarded saw blades.
 Gold Medal, International Film & TV Festival.
 30 min., color and b&w, sound.

 DEAD RIVER ROUGH CUT (Director’s Cut)

 Northeast Historic Film.
-Shows the ways of life of two Maine woodsmen.
+Shows the ways of life of two woodsmen, Walter Lane and Bob Wagg, over four (4) seasons in the remote backwoods of Maine.
+The two also share their reflections on friendship, women, money, the lone life, and death.
 An amusing, insightful, sometime outrageous, look at the lives of these men living off the land.
-Adds never-seen original footage, plus interviews with Bob Wagg and the filmmakers.
+This version adds never-seen original footage, as well as interviews with Bob Wagg and the filmmakers.
 67 min., color, sound.

 SO YOU WANT TO BE A WOODSMAN?

 Northeast Historic Film.
-A collection of five pulpwood industry training films of the mid-1940’s.
-Hints and suggestions for the aspiring woodsman.
+A collection of five pulpwood industry training films of the mid-1940’s: "It Pays to be Trained;" "Helpful Hints in Preparing Pulpwood;" "Use & Care of a Bucksaw;" "Twitching," and; "Your Cord of Wood."
+Full of hints and suggestions for the aspiring woodsman.
 How to use hand tools, horses, and other lost arts.
 58 min., color and b&w, sound.

 Return to Categories Page